istio/community/VALUES.md

 We want to make sure every member has a shared understanding of the goals and values we hold as a team:

+- Istio may not endanger a consuming organization's objectives or, through inaction, allow the consuming organization's objectives to come to harm.

 - Optimize for the **overall project**, not your own area or feature
   - A shortcut for one individual can mean a lot of extra work or disruption for the rest of the team.